Close Menu

 The mental RFC is the same thing as the physical RFC, except it is about your mind.
 For example, your mental RFC includes how many minutes you can concentrate at one time.
 It also includes how often during a normal day you have memory problems.

 Likewise, your ability to focus on work tasks will be part of the equation.
 Additionally, the SSA will also consider your ability to deal with stress, other workers and your boss.
-Find out more here about mental function you need to do unskilled work.
+Find out about the mental function you need to do unskilled work.

 doctors social security disability determine residual functional capacity